Aortic valve repair: Bicuspid aortic valve

 Bicuspid aortic valve which had to be operated on for severe regurgitation.
 Two of the cusps (upper side right and left) are grown together (fused) since birth.
 The lack of closure is seen in the central part of the valve, it is caused by stretching of the fused cusp.

 In bicuspid aortic valve anatomy, there is congenital fusion of two cusps.
 This fused cusp is exposed to higher than normal stress and will stretch over time as a consequence.
 This results in aortic valve regurgitation.
 Annular enlargement is very frequent in this context, and it increases the tendency to leak.
 As a result of long-standing dysfunction also the normal cusp may undergo deformation and stretch.
 In half of the affected individuals there is also an aneurysm of the ascending aorta which has to be treated appropriately.

 Repaired bicuspid aortic valve.
 The stretching of the fused cusp has been corrected by sutures, the correct coaptation of the cusps is easily visible.

 Since the bicuspid anatomy commonly has an almost normal valve function (unless deformed) it is left bicuspid; the repair procedure simply corrects the secondary deformations that led to regurgitation.

 Similar to tricuspid aortic valves, the cusps must be measured to rule out shrinkage.
 The annulus is commonly enlarged, it must be reduced and stabilized by an annuloplasty.
 Tissue redundancy through stretching is corrected by sutures.

 Unicuspid aortic valve

-The unicuspid aortic valve may not only result in relevant stenosis (narrowing), it may also primarily lead to regurgitation.
+A unicuspid aortic valve may not only result in relevant stenosis (narrowing), it may also lead to significant regurgitation.
 In a proportion of the affected individuals, an aneurysm of the ascending aorta may be present which may need treatment as well.
 The repair procedure will change the configuration of the valve by creating at least one additional commissure.
 Commonly the unicuspid valve is changed into a bicuspid configuration; the resulting valve function will be close to normal.
 Cusp tissue is resected where it is grossly abnormal.
 Using patch tissue, the cusps are enlarged so they reach the second (new) commissure.
 If the annulus is enlarged it must be reduced and stabilized.